Menu Close

 7. Lack of a documented Disaster Recovery Plan

-Data backup is only successful if the information can be quickly and easily recovered.
-Having a data recovery procedure can help you speed up this process.
-A disaster recovery plan also known as “DR” should present steps to recover lost data, as well as designate who is responsible for performing these steps once a disaster presents itself.
+Data backup is only valuable if you can resume operations and recover your data in enough time to maintain your customers, employees, and vendors.
+Having a business continuity and data recovery procedure will help you speed up this process.
+A disaster recovery plan also known as “DR” should present steps to recover systems and / or lost data, as well as designate who is responsible for performing these steps once a disaster presents itself.

 8. There is no process to add or remove items from the backup scope

-As new servers, applications, and data are added to your technological environment, it is important to make sure backup jobs are in place.
+As new servers, applications, and data are added to your technological environment on site and in the cloud, it is important to make sure data backup and business continuity solutions can cover the systems and data you need in the future.
 Having a Data Backup Policy will provide users with the steps they need to add or delete components of the data backup.
-Not implementing a Data Backup Policy will result in off-dated backups as well as a slow and ineffective network.
+Not implementing a Data Backup Policy may lead to disaster itself.

-At BTI we have more than 35 years of experience in the fields of IT, communications, and security, and we are happy to help you improve your business’s overall security.
-If you are looking for guidance, management, or the best custom security solutions for your business we have the expertise you need!
+At BTI we have more than 40 years of experience in the fields of IT, communications, and security, and we are happy to help you improve your business’s overall security.
+If you are looking for guidance, management, or the best custom BCDR, IT, cyber security, or converged physical and cyber security solutions for your business, we have the expertise you need!
 Can we help you with anything?
 Contact us now or schedule a free assessment!